Professor of Astronomy & Physics

 I am a theoretical astrophysicist with interests in a wide

-variety of problems, including black holes, stellar physics,
+variety of problems, including black holes, stars, plasma

-I am the director of Berkeley's Theoretical Astrophysics
+of Astronomy and director of the Theoretical Astrophysics

 My publications can be found here